SmogDr/edar_coursebook/docs/03-rprog2.md

 Aerosol Physics and Technology    577             M/W/F        10:00-10:50
 ```

-Fixed width files used to be very popular, and they make it easier to look at data
+Fixed-width files used to be very popular, and they make it easier to look at
-when you open the file in a text editor.
-However, now it's pretty rare to just use
+data when you open the file in a text editor.
+Now, it's rare to just use a text
-a text editor to open a file and check out the data, and these files can be a bit
+editor to open a file and check out the data.
+Also, these files can be a bit of
-of a pain to read into R and other programs because you sometimes have to specify
+a pain to read into R and other programs because you sometimes have to specify
-exactly how wide each of the columns is.
-You may come across a fixed width file
+the length of each column.
+You may come across a fixed-width file every now and
-every now and then, particularly when working with older data, so it's
+then, particularly when working with older data, so it's useful to be able to
-useful to be able to recognize one and to know how to read it in.
+recognize one and to know how to import it.

-*Delimited files* use some **delimiter** (for example, a comma or a tab) to
+*Delimited files* use some **delimiter** such as a comma or tab to separate
-separate each column value within a row.
-The first few rows of a delimited file
+each column value within a row.
+The first few rows of a delimited file might
-might look like this:
+look like this:

 ```
 Course, Number, Day, Time